Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

    If this variable is present, it indicates that the current run will restart from a previous simulation.
 This requires that the :inpfile:`mesh` be a restart file with all the fields necessary for the equation sets defined in the :inpfile:`equation_systems.systems`.
-Nalu will restart from the closest time available in the :inpfile:`mesh` to ``restart_time``.
+Nalu-Wind will restart from the closest time available in the :inpfile:`mesh` to ``restart_time``.
 The timesteps available in a restart file can be examined by looking at the ``time_whole`` variable using the ``ncdump`` utility.